-Brexit already costing more than UK's net contributions to EU over 47 years
+Brexit already set to cost more than UK's net contribution to EU over 47 years

 PA Archive/PA Images